THE TERM KARMA

 REINCARNATION AND PAST LIVES

-The term karma is closely connected with the term “reincarnation,” which says that humans do not exist only as physical beings but also as spiritual beings, having a soul (self, atman, or transpersonal center) which can travel from one body into another.
+The term karma is closely connected with the term “reincarnation,” which says that humans do not exist only as physical beings but also as spiritual beings, having a soul (self, atman, or transpersonal center) that can travel from one body into another.
 The soul leaves the physical body at the moment of its death, only to reappear in a new fetus.
-It reincarnates into a new physical form, in a new place, and sometimes into different sex, with new goals, new characteristics, and talents.
+It reincarnates into a new physical form, in a new place, and sometimes into a different sex, with new goals, new characteristics, and talents.
 During the period between two incarnations, the soul is aware of its previous physical existence and all the other past lives.
 It is aware of its actions and their consequences and wants to compensate for the negative karma in its future existence.
 By doing this, the soul will gain the freedom to actualize its creative potential and realize the goals it feels attracted to at the moment.
 A plan for future life is crucial in the process of a new embodiment.

 Experience has proven that we (on the soul level) make the plan for our future development before connecting with our new body.
 We ourselves choose the way to compensate for our past actions.
 We decide on our new body, parents, and the place we will live in.
 Nobody punishes us, neither God nor any other authoritative spiritual entity.
 Nobody forces anything upon us – we choose everything ourselves, although the choice is limited by given possibilities, with freedoms and limitations defined by our karma.
 Sometimes our choices and decisions can be influenced by consultations with certain spiritual beings, usually our spiritual guides and patrons, but the final word is ours.
 Therefore when speaking about the principle of cause and effect, it is important not to limit it in time because many things that are happening to us right now could have their cause in our past lives.
-We are the ones who made them happen, and we are also the ones who later on decided on the means of compensation.
+We are the ones who made them happen, and we are also the ones who later decided on the means of compensation.

 The influence of past lives is most visible in therapeutic interventions, which include the work on the causes of human problems.
 Although we don’t have to believe in reincarnation theory, the fact remains that interventions over events that people spontaneously experience as past lives give outstanding results.
 It doesn’t matter at all whether these “past lives memories” are a reality or not.
 If someone cannot accept the concept of reincarnation, then the images, stories, and events described by a person undergoing regression therapy can be considered imagination.
 What matters is that such interventions inspire positive changes in our consciousness and behavior, finally enabling us to attain previously blocked goals.
 On the other hand, if we do accept reincarnation as real, then such interventions bring linear logic into our perception of the problem.
 They reveal several very important pieces of information because they directly connect the consequence with its cause, the present conditions, and events with the events in past lives.
 We become aware of the reason why our life is what it is, we know what we have chosen and why, and we realize what lessons we have to learn and what the meaning of our life is, either for that particular period or in general.